-- Make sure that your Mac or PC is updated.
-If you're using iTunes, make sure that you have the latest version.
+- Make sure your Mac or PC is up to date.
+If you're using iTunes, make sure you have the latest version.

-- If you want to save the information on your iPhone, iPad, or iPod, make a backup.
+- If you want to save the information on your iPhone, iPad or iPod, create a backup.

 - Go to Settings > [your name] > Find My, tap Find My iPhone, then turn it off.
-Learn what to do for an unresponsive device or one that won't turn on.
-Get help if you forgot your passcode.
+Find out what to do if your device is unresponsive or won't turn on.
+Get help if you've forgotten your passcode.